 My coaching involves making lots of statements like:

-"That looked awesome, girls.
+And:"That looked awesome, girls.
 Let's try that again, but this time louder."

 We have a long way to go, and two weeks to get there.
 The kids didn't hate me, and I suffered no major injuries while attempting a varsity jump.
 In all, not bad, but the hello cheer still must be written.
-Oh look - I have another 45 minutes before I can register Olivia for the winter swim team!
+Oh look - I have another 45 minutes before I can register Olivia for the winter swim team!"That was great, but this time, I want you all to look at me and smile while you cheer."

 Look out, Hello Cheer.
 You are about to be Tonjinated.